NewsVideo Repertoire exam preparation

 Please click on the heading below to reveal the dates.

 Things to Note

-Some examination sessions have been changed due to the COVID-19 situation in 2020 - please check above dates regularly for changes.
+Some examination sessions are different to prior years due to the continuation of COVID-19 into 2021 - please check above dates regularly for changes.
 Video Repertoire Exams are also now available.

 Check if there are dates a student cannot sit an exam

 Before you enrol a student in an exam check whether there are any dates the student cannot sit their exam and note these down.
 Use our Important dates checklist to help avoid any issues or penalty fees after enrolment.

 AMEB exams may be scheduled during school holidays and long weekends